MetFrag CL

 OfflineSpectralDatabaseFile = /path/to/

-The adduct type of the precursor is used to calculate fragment masses.
-Following adduct types can be set by their appropriate numerical value encoding the following types:
+The adduct type of the precursor (PrecursorIonMode) is used to calculate fragment masses.
+The following adduct types can be set by using the appropriate numerical value encoding the following types:

 positive (IsPositiveIonMode = True)